oatlog/oatlog/doc/report/main.typ

     ```,
   ),
   caption: [`perf stat` output for `math`, 12 steps, with less relevant information elided.
 Due to
-    `LLC-loads` and `LLC-load-misses` being unavailable on AMD, this was captured from a Intel
+    `LLC-loads` and `LLC-load-misses` being unavailable on AMD, this was captured from an Intel
     i7-12700H CPU.],
 ) <fig_eval_discuss_stat>